-Clean beauty and vegan, organic or natural cosmetics - These are the differences between them and these ingredients are a no-go
+Green cosmetics and vegan, organic or natural beauty - These are the differences between them and these ingredients are a no-go

-Clean Beauty is not a protected term and therefore rather a question of interpretation.
-However, if you know what a "clean diet" is, you can guess what that means for the beauty industry:
+Green cosmetics is not a protected term and therefore rather a question of interpretation.
+However, if you know what a "green diet" is, you can guess what that means for the beauty industry:

 "The absence of toxic and harmful ingredients and the use of high quality and wholesome ingredients that care for and nourish the skin."